jlhood/metrics-cloudwatch/README.md

     private final MetricRegistry registry = new MetricRegistry();

     public ExampleMetrics() {
-        // The builder has many options, but namespace and registry are the minimum. new CloudWatchReporterBuilder()
+        // CloudWatchReporter has many settings, see javadoc for details new ScheduledCloudWatchReporter(
-                .withNamespace(ExampleMetrics.class.getSimpleName())
-                .withRegistry(registry)
-                .build()
+                registry,
+                new CloudWatchReporter(
+                        ExampleMetrics.class.getSimpleName(),
+                        new AmazonCloudWatchAsyncClient()
+                ))
                 .start(1, TimeUnit.MINUTES);
     }